 Latinos have the highest prevalence of obesity in Contra Costa County for youth age 2-19 years (PedNSS, 2010).
 Many Latinos face barriers to maintaining good health, such as limited access to health insurance, language, culture and immigration.
 In response to the need and the barriers facing the Latinos, FAS is culturally and linguistically-tailored for the Latino families.
-This model is currently available in the following federally qualified health clinics (FQHCs) in different areas of Contra Costa County:
+This model is currently available in federally qualified school-based clinics (FQHCs) in the cities of Concord, Pittsburg and Antioch.

 Evaluation of the FAS Program